Information for organisations who are applying to register to offer independent end-point assessment for apprenticeship standards.

 9.1 For audit purposes, you must retain a record to prove you have seen and checked evidence that the apprentice has achieved the English and maths and that you are satisfied all other gateway requirements have been met.

-9.2 You must retain information about the end-point assessments undertaken and payment received for six years after the activity took place.
+9.2 You must retain information about the EPAs undertaken and payment received for six years after the activity took place.
 This is for audit purposes and so that you can respond to any complaints or appeals from apprentices.
-This should include details of what assessments were undertaken, against which versions of the standard and assessment plan, when and by whom along with assessment outcomes and evidence of the internal quality assurance of those assessments.
+This should include details of what assessments were undertaken, against which versions of the standard and assessment plan, when and by whom, along with assessment outcomes and evidence of the internal quality assurance of those assessments.

 10. Monitoring and audit

-10.1 As an organisation registered to undertake end-point assessment you consent to us obtaining, holding and processing information about you and using this information to monitor your activities as an EPAO and your on-going compliance with these conditions, and for other purposes set out in this section.
+10.1 As an organisation registered to undertake EPA you consent to us obtaining, holding and processing information about you and using this information to monitor your activities as an EPAO and your ongoing compliance with these conditions, and for other purposes set out in this section.

 10.2 Through this monitoring we will build a profile of your activity.
 We will monitor you through information we already hold or can directly access about you and your activities as an EPAO.
 For instance, from your application to the register, from the ILR, from the apprenticeship service.